 Paul Gibson – Director of Pitching (Kansas City Royals)

 “As Director of Pitching Performance for the Kansas City Royals, I get to see much, if not all, of the training and player development programs in the market.
 RPP’s constant pursuit of knowledge and training methods puts them at the cutting edge of player development.
 I highly recommend them to any athlete looking to advance their career.”

 Fred Corral – Pitching Coach (Cincinnati Reds)

 “It didn’t take long for me to see that Nunzio was at the forefront of training elite athletes at RPP Baseball.
 Every pitching coach has that inner circle of brilliant minds and having Nunzio as one of mine has helped in my development as well as that of my athletes.
 If you are looking to take your game or coaching to its “Peak”, you need to look into RPP.
 The passion for enhancing one’s craft and making athlete’s better is all over it.”

 “I first heard about RPP from Texas A&M pitching coach, Nate Yeskie, in the summer of 2021.
 I took a trip up from PA to visit with them, where I was assessed physically and from a mechanics standpoint with motion capture and video analysis.
 I have been training remotely with RPP ever since and the results speak for themselves.
-While I have added 10 lbs of lean muscle mass, my velocity is also up from 87-89 mph to 90-92 mph this spring.”
+While I have added 10 lbs. of lean muscle mass, my velocity is also up from 87-89 mph to 93-95 mph this past summer.”

 Sean Hard – Joined 2015 (Boston College)